October 20, 2000

 Researchers and students at the UW and Insitu are ramping up engineering work.
 Trials are expected to begin in spring, with the transpacific attempt in summer or early fall.

-For more information, contact Vagners at (206) 543-7937 or www.aa.washington.edu/research/aerosonde/pacx/index.html and additional information about Seascan is at www.insitugroup.com/Seascan.html.
+More information about the transpacific attempt can be found at www.aa.washington.edu/research/aerosonde/pacx/index.html and additional information about Seascan is at www.insitugroup.com/Seascan.html.